-Tutorials & Quizzes
+Tutorials

-You will attend a tutorial once per week (beginning from September 17-21).
-Your T.A. will go through practice questions, which will be posted in advance on UMLearn.
-It is recommended that you attempt the questions in advance, and that you print them out and bring them with you to the tutorial.
-You should also bring your calculator.
+You will attend a tutorial once per week (beginning on June 15).
+Your T.A. will go through practice questions, which will be posted in advance on UM Learn.
+It is recommended that you attempt the questions in advance.